Who can make a submission?

 c.
 An individual abstract is required for each oral or poster submission.

 d.
 All abstracts must be submitted online by midday on 13 June 2022.
 Submissions will not be accepted after this date.

 2. Preparation of your Abstract

-Content: explain the purpose and background of the topic and why this would be of interest.
+Introduction: this could include aims and objectives.
+Also include the purpose and background of the topic and why this would be of interest.

 3. The Submission Process

 a.
 Log in to the submission system when your abstract is completed and ready to be submitted.